scalingo-community/setup-scalingo/README.md

 ## Contributions are welcome

 _especially for the following topics_:
-- rewriting the full CLI setup in TS (instead of a composite "shell" Action, inspired from [hashicorp/setup-terraform](https://github.com/hashicorp/setup-terraform)), this will enable automatic caching thanks to `@actions/tool-cache`
+- rewriting the full setup-scalingo action in TS (instead of a composite "shell" Action, inspired from [hashicorp/setup-terraform](https://github.com/hashicorp/setup-terraform)), this will enable automatic caching thanks to `@actions/tool-cache`
-- full-compatibility with Windows and macOS runners
+- full-compatibility with Windows runners
-- a new action to run commands in one-off containers
+- action to run commands in one-off containers
 - action to create database backup
 - action to create review app (with optional database copy !)
--